microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Create a wallet ##

-The next task is to set up a wallet.
+The next task is to set up a wallet and connect it to the Ethereum network deployed in Exercise 1.
 For this, you'll use a Google Chrome extension called [MetaMask](https://metamask.io/).
 MetaMask enables you to use the Ether from a Blockchain network on Ethereum-enabled Web sites as well as create an account and seed it with Ether.
 You won't be using Ether directly, but setting up a wallet is an easy way to create an account on the network that can be used in digital transactions.

 1. If Google Chrome isn't installed on your computer, [download it and install it](https://www.google.com/chrome/browser/desktop/index.html) now.